List of Playboy Playmates of 1978: October

-Marcy Hanson (born December 22, 1952 in Galveston, Texas) is an American model and actress.
+Marcy Hanson (born December 22, 1952, in Galveston, Texas) is an American model and actress.

 She was Playboy magazine's Playmate of the Month for its October 1978 issue.
 Her centerfold was photographed by Mario Casilli.
 Before Hanson became a Playmate, she had a lead role on the short-lived NBC comedy series The Roller Girls.

 November

 Monique St. Pierre (born November 25, 1953) is a German-American model and actress.
 She was Playboy magazine's Playmate of the Month for November 1978 issue and the 1979 Playmate of the Year.
 Her original centerfold was photographed by Richard Fegley.

-St. Pierre was born in Wiesbaden, Germany, and speaks English, German and French.
+St. Pierre was born in Wiesbaden, West Germany, and speaks English, German and French.
 She had signed with the Wilhelmina modeling agency just prior to being chosen to be a Playmate, but was fired soon after her first pictorial was published.
 She stayed with Playboy both as a model and as an executive, eventually holding a top position at the fledgling Playboy Channel.
-In 2017 at the age 64 St. Pierre duplicated her Playmate of the Year cover along with her cohorts Kimberley Conrad, Renee Tenison, Candace Collins, Lisa Matthews, Cathy St. George, and Charlotte Kemp, and nearly four decades on.
+In May 2017, at the age 63, St. Pierre duplicated her Playmate of the Year cover along with her cohorts Kimberley Conrad, Renee Tenison, Candace Collins, Lisa Matthews, Cathy St. George, and Charlotte Kemp, and nearly four decades on.

 December

-Janet Quist (born August 17, 1955 in Austin, Texas) is an American model and actress.
+Janet Quist (born August 17, 1955, in Austin, Texas) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its December 1978 issue.
 Her centerfold was photographed by Ken Marcus.
 Janet came to Playboy's attention through a "Playmate Photo Contest" that the magazine staged in 1977.
 She was later featured in Outlaw Blues, a movie set in Austin.